sunluelectric/document-explainer/README.md

-# 📚 Document Explainer
+# 📚 Document Explainer (Online Cross-Check Edition)

 ## 🚀 Quick Start

 ### Prerequisites

-- **Python 3.8+---
+- **Python 3.8+**
+- **OpenAI API key**

 ## 🔧 How the System Works

+### Agentic Workflow & Online Cross-Checking

+This edition features a dual-agent architecture:

+1. **Search Agent**: Answers questions using your documents and built-in tools.
+2. **Cross-Check Agent**: Verifies the answer, can perform a single web search, and appends a `[Cross-Check Agent Comment]` with corrections or confirmations.

 ### Document Processing Pipeline

 1. **Document Scanning**: Recursively scans the `docs/` folder for PDF and HTML files
 2. **Text Extraction**:
      - **PDFs**: Uses PyMuPDF (fitz) to extract clean text from all pages
      - **HTML**: Uses BeautifulSoup to parse and extract readable content
 3. **Intelligent Chunking**: Splits text into 2000-token chunks with 200-token overlap using OpenAI's tiktoken
 4. **Embedding Generation**: Creates vector embeddings using `text-embedding-3-small`
 5. **Persistence**: Saves chunks (`parsed_chunks.json`) and embeddings (`embeddings.npy`) for future use

 ### Query Processing & AI Interaction

-1. **Initial Semantic Search**: User query is embedded and compared against document embeddings using cosine similarity
+1. **Semantic Search**: User query is embedded and compared against document embeddings using cosine similarity
 2. **Context Assembly**: Top 10 most relevant chunks are selected and provided to the AI
-3. **AI Analysis**: GPT-4o-mini analyzes the context and generates responses
+3. **AI Analysis**: GPT-5-mini (or configured model) analyzes the context and generates responses
 4. **Tool-Enhanced Iteration**: AI can autonomously use tools to:
-   - Perform additional semantic searches with different keywords
+     - Perform up to 5 semantic searches per query
-   - Request more document chunks (up to 50)
+     - Request more document chunks (in steps of 5, up to 25)
      - Record unanswered questions or suggestions
+5. **Online Cross-Check**: Every answer is reviewed by a cross-check agent, which may perform a web search and append corrections or confirmations
-5. **Response Generation**: Final answer is provided with clear source attribution
+6. **Response Generation**: Final answer is provided, with `[Cross-Check Agent Comment]` if applicable

 ### Memory & Session Management

 - **Conversation Persistence**: All interactions saved to `history.json`
 - **State Management**: Chunk limits reset after each query to optimize performance
-- **Caching**: Document embeddings persist across sessions to reduce API costsn 3.12.8 recommended)
+- **Caching**: Document embeddings persist across sessions to reduce API costs
-- **Conda** (recommended for environment management)
-- **OpenAI API key** with access to GPT modelsDocument Q&A System

-A sophisticated document analysis system powered by OpenAI's latest GPT models with advanced agentic AI capabilities.
-Features intelligent semantic search, iterative query refinement, conversation memory, and a comprehensive suite of AI tools for enhanced document exploration.

 ---

 ## ✨ Key Features